 Health Insurance (Title I)

 GINA prohibits health insurers from discrimination based on the genetic information of enrollees.
-Specifically, health insurers may not use genetic information to make eligibility, coverage, underwriting or premium-setting decisions.
+Specifically, health insurers may not use genetic information to determine if someone is eligible for insurance or to make coverage, underwriting or premium-setting decisions.
 Furthermore, health insurers may not request or require individuals or their family members to undergo genetic testing or to provide genetic information.
 As defined in the law, genetic information includes family medical history, manifest disease in family members, and information regarding individuals' and family members' genetic tests.
+The health insurance protections of GINA extend to private health insurers, Medicare, Medicaid, Federal Employees Health Benefits, and the Veterans Health Administration.
+For the U.S. Military’s TRICARE insurance program, GINA offers more limited protection.
+TRICARE may not use genetic information for coverage, underwriting, or premium-setting, but eligibility for TRICARE insurance is contingent upon employment by the U.S. Military, and GINA’s employment protections do not apply to the U.S. Military.
+The U.S. military is permitted to use genetic and medical information to make employment decisions (see next section on “Employment (Title II)” for more information).

 Employment (Title II)